London: Man Shot After Multiple Stabbings In 'Terrorist-related' Incident

 — Metropolitan Police (@metpoliceuk) February 2, 2020

-Information about casualties is scant, although videos purporting to show the aftermath of the attack suggest, at minimum, serious injuries.
+Information about casualties is scant, although videos on social media purporting to show the aftermath of the attack suggest, at the minimum, very serious injuries.

-Reports indicate the shot man may have been wearing a vest of some kind.
+Early reports indicated the shot man may have been carrying a device in a bag, or have been wearing a vest of some kind.

 A radical Islamic terrorist who killed multiple people at London Bridge in 2019 after being freed from prison early was wearing a suicide bomb belt which turned out to be a fake.